 Introduction

-The advent of a new financial model known as DeFi (Decentralised Finance) marked a paradigm shift, introducing permissionless, onchain financial services freely available to all who had access to the internet.
-However, this innovation came with inherent risks, for example, a significant amount of DeFi tokens lacked tangible backing.
-This resulted in extreme price volatility, speculative bubbles, and challenges in fundamental valuations.
+The advent of a new financial model known as DeFi (Decentralised Finance) marked a paradigm shift that introduced permissionless, onchain financial services freely to all who had access to the internet.
+However, this innovation came with inherent risks.
+For example, a significant number of DeFi tokens lacked tangible backing, which resulted in extreme price volatility, speculative bubbles and challenges in fundamental valuations.

 Cue tokenisation of real-world assets: a process within which traditional offchain assets are brought onchain, with the most prevalent example being fiat-backed stablecoins.
-This went on to become a dominant trend with various asset classes following after, such as commodities, real estate or other financial assets.
-Yet, one of the most promising applications of tokenisation is now emerging in the AI sector, giving rise to AI-Fi (AI Finance) - a new financial framework centred around AI-focused assets and AI-driven services.
+This became a dominant trend with various asset classes following, such as commodities, real estate and other financial assets.
+Yet one of the most promising applications of tokenisation is now emerging in the AI sector, giving rise to AiFi (AI Finance)—a new financial framework centred around AI-focused assets and AI-driven services.

-This new business model brings onchain both tangible and intangible RWAs, spanning from GPUs and Data Centres to APIs and Cloud Services.
+This new business model brings both tangible and intangible RWAs onchain, spanning from GPUs and data centres to APIs and cloud services.

 AI-Fi taps into the vast potential of the AI economy by tokenising a diverse range of AI-related assets, creating opportunities for global markets to exchange and monetise these assets.
-Thanks to tokenisation the ownership and liquidity for datasets, compute power, and other AI-related assets are enhanced, opening new onchain markets in the rapidly expanding AI sector.
-Moreover, it bridges the gap between artificial intelligence development and decentralised finance, allowing for unprecedented monetisation opportunities.
+Thanks to tokenisation, ownership and liquidity of datasets, compute power and other AI-related assets are enhanced, opening up new onchain markets in the rapidly expanding AI sector.
+It also serves to bridge the gap between artificial intelligence and decentralised finance, allowing for unprecedented monetisation opportunities.

 Last updated